tcbegley/tcbegley.github.io/src/content/posts/mcmc-part-2.md

 $$

-The figure below compares the leapfrog approximator to Euler's method and a modified Euler's method (see addendum for details).
+The figure below compares the leapfrog approximator to Euler's method and a modified Euler's method (see the appendix at the end of this post for details).
 The analytic solution is shown in grey.
 We see that Euler's method diverges completely, while the modified Euler doesn't diverge, but does deviate from the analytic solution at times, while the leapfrog integrator is very faithful to the analytic solution.

 <p align="center">
   <div class="gif-container">